-Water charges are now in effect following a 12-month delay to help ratepayers prepare for the new system.
+The Isaac Water Consumption Charging Program has been in effect in Isaac from July 1, 2017 following a 12-month delay to help ratepayers prepare for the new system.

 Council has taken the time to ensure the new charging system is reliable and efficient.